 I would like to appeal to all former pupils to take the time to reconnect with the school and their former classmates so that we can strengthen the ties that bind us all.
 Like other alumnae societies, ours faces a challenge to remain relevant in our connected world, but in the last year or so I have met a number of people who had lost contact but have been delighted to renew old friendships and recount experiences of their days at St Ed’s.

-I would most like to appeal to those of you who left Sixth Form with me, on Live Aid Day 1985, to attend the Summer Gathering in June and see if we can create one of the strongest reunions the Society has ever seen.
+I would most like to appeal to those of you who left Sixth Form with me, on Live Aid Day 1985, to attend the Annual Dinner on Saturday 21st November and see if we can create one of the strongest reunions the Society has ever seen.

 Welcome from Louise Moelwyn-Hughes, Head of School

 St Edmund's School is proud of and grateful for the very positive and close relationship which it enjoys with the Society.
 From organising year group reunions to welcoming individual former pupils who have an interest in revisiting their alma mater, the school is keen to encourage and foster friendships between all those who have fond memories of their old school and its characters.

 Our active and creative Foundation Office is always keen to hear from former pupils and to glean information about the St Edmund’s of old, while of course offering the opportunity for former pupils to be updated on recent and future developments.
 Please do not hesitate to be in contact with us if you would like to attend particular school events which might be of interest or if you would like to rekindle your acquaintance with the school in any way.
 We would be delighted to welcome you back as a friend and to share some of our enthusiasm for the school with you.